Sample-Efficient and Surrogate-Based Design Optimization of Underwater Vehicle Hulls: Conclusions

 \section{Conclusions}

 In this work, we conducted an empirical evaluation of different gradient-free optimization methods on a real-world UUV hull design problem.
 Our empirical evaluation suggests that Bayesian optimization---Lower Confidence Bound (BO-LCB) has the best convergence behavior and sample efficiency in comparison to other selected gradient-free optimization methods.
 We also presented a deep learning-based model for inference of drag force estimation on UUV shapes in a given design space using CFD simulations.
 The trained deep learning-based surrogate model has high accuracy on test design parameters.
 By using this trained deep learning-based surrogate, we demonstrated that the UUV shape optimization results in very close agreement with traditional CFD-in-the-loop design optimization.
-Notably, our deep neural network-based surrogate can solve design optimization problems four orders of magnitude faster than using direct fluid simulations.
+Notably, our deep neural network-based surrogate can solve design optimization problems four orders of magnitude faster than using RANS based fluid simulations.
+Of course, a drawback of the surrogate model approach is the relatively large number of simulations required to train an accurate surrogate, but we emphasize that a surrogate model that has sufficient generalization capabilities does not need to be retrained, and practitioners could simply use such a pretrained model off-the-shelf without any concerns about training time.
+We believe that both approaches considered in this work---sample-efficient optimization and surrogate modeling---have advantages and drawbacks, and that both have interesting directions for further development.

 There are several avenues for extending the present work.
 For instance, although we focused on small UUVs, it would be interesting to see if one surrogate model could be trained to handle all classes of UUVs while maintaining similar accuracy.
 It would also be interesting to allow our parametric CAD model to support more complex features, such as dimples, which are known to have attractive behavior with respect to drag \cite{choi2006mechanism}.
 One could also consider more complex flow conditions, such as higher turbulence or particulate flow.
 Finally, although the neural network we used for our surrogate model was quite efficient, it would be interesting to perform an ablation study on parameters of the network architecture to better understand tradeoffs between parameters like the number of layers and the performance of the network.